 – What are the eligible focus countries ?

 For our four focus sectors, the following countries are eligible: Ecuador, Peru, Mozambique, Cambodia, Laos and Myanmar.

-For ‘Threatened Animal Species’ small grants projects, there are no country restrictions.
+For ‘Endangered Animal Species’ small grants projects, there are no country restrictions.

 The list of the Foundation’s focus countries evolves over time; we have in the past funded projects in countries that are no longer eligible.